 Tables and publications: The CSO implements thorough Statistical Disclosure Control procedures to ensure that the tables and reports it publishes do not identify any individual or business.

-Administrative Data Centre: All administrative data received by the CSO is transmitted via a secure IT link to the CSO’s Administrative Data Centre (ADC).
-In the ADC, identifying details such as name, address, date of birth, PPSN are removed before the data is used for statistical analysis.
-The statisticians processing the data work with anonymous data and do not see the person’s identity.
+Administrative Data Centre: Administrative data received by the CSO is transmitted via a secure IT link to the CSO’s Administrative Data Centre (ADC).
+In the ADC, identifying details such as name, address, date of birth, PPSN are then pseudonymised by Statisticians who work in this area.
+All data received by the CSO is used exclusively for statistical analysis.

 Data Lifecycle: When survey forms or other data records are no longer required for statistical purposes, they are securely destroyed.
 The only identifiable records retained by the CSO are Census of Population forms – under Section 35 of the Statistics Act, these become public records after 100 years.
 All other forms are securely destroyed.